 Security Alert: Coinbase Support Scams Warning

-According to ZachXBT, traders should be aware that Coinbase support will never initiate phone calls, and caution is advised against clicking random links in emails or texts, as these could be phishing attempts targeting cryptocurrency holders.
+According to ZachXBT, traders should be aware that Coinbase support will never call you and it's crucial not to click on random links sent to your email or texts, as these could be phishing attempts targeting cryptocurrency accounts.

 ZachXBT